 The Medical Assisting (MEDA) program is designed to prepare students to assist physicians and health care providers in private medical offices and outpatient clinics with patient care as well as routine office laboratory and diagnostic tests.
 Students are also prepared to perform administrative medical office and business practices and procedures.
 Students will earn a Certificate of Achievement (CA) upon completion of the program.

 Program Admission Requirements:

 Students will be admitted as a cohort in the fall semester each year.
-The program application period will be open from December 1 through February 1.
-ENG 100; HLTH 140; HWST 107; MATH 75X or higher; and the DS category must be completed prior to entry.
+All program prerequisite courses must be completed with a “C” or higher prior to entry.
+Students may submit applications during the application period only.
 Acceptance will be on a first applied, first qualified basis.
 Progression onto the spring semester will require a “C” or higher in all required MEDA program courses in the fall.

 A grade of “C” or higher in all MEDA alpha courses and program prerequisite courses required for the Medical Assisting program is required for graduation.